-Is There a Time Limit for Filing a Sexual Harassment Claim?
+Is There a Legal Time Limit for Filing a Sexual Harassment Claim?

 There are strict limitations to bringing a sexual harassment claim.
 To figure out your time limitations, call our office to speak to an attorney to figure out the time limitations.
 Failing to do so may prevent you from recovering any damages at all.

-What Constitutes Sexual Harassment in San Diego, California?
+What Violates Sexual Harassment Law in San Diego, California?

 San Diego County rules for sexual harassment derives from the rules that were created by the Equal Employment Opportunity Commission (EEOC), which applies on a federal level.

 The California Attorney General says that sexual harassment in the workplace is a form of sex discrimination that violates Title VII of the federal Civil Rights Act of 1964 and California’s Fair Employment and Housing Act.

 These state and federal laws make it unlawful to harass a person—either a job applicant or an employee—because of their sex.
 Harassment can include sexual harassment, requests for sexual favors, unwelcome sexual advances, and other verbal or physical harassment of a sexual kind.